xinchejian/bouncer/README.md

 1. Get email with code for door

 ## SQL
-The MySQL DB schema create script can be found in `db.sql`.
+The SQLite DB schema create script can be found in `db.sql`.

 ## To-Do
 * Cronjob for membership reminders DONE: `checkpaid.php`